The selection menu is activated by default, however it only appears when selectable objects are configured in NPGeoMap.

 Combine us!

-You can switch between and before confirming with to combine single and multi selection.
+You can switch between single_active and mulit_active before confirming with ok_active to combine single and multi selection.

 Multi Selection